Real estate agent: Real estate brokers and sellers

-Net listings: Property listings at an agreed-upon net price that the seller wishes to receive with any excess going to the broker as commission.
-In many states including Georgia, New Jersey and Virginia [18 VAC §135-20-280(5)] net listings are illegal, other states such as California and Texas state authorities discourage the practice and have laws to try and avoid manipulation and unfair transactions [22 TAC §535(b)] and (c).
+Flat-fee and unrepresented real estate transactions

+Some home buyers or sellers choose to forgo representation and proceed without a real estate agent.
+In these cases, the unrepresented party assumes full responsibility for navigating the transaction, including showings, negotiations, and paperwork.

+For example, some home sellers use “flat-fee brokers” or “limited-service agents” who offer minimal services and avoid establishing a full agency relationship.
+These agents charge a fixed fee—often around $500—to list the property in the multiple listing service (MLS), while the seller represents themselves during showings and negotiations.
+This approach reduces total commission costs but limits professional guidance and fiduciary protections associated with full-service agency.

 Brokerage commissions

 In consideration of the brokerage successfully finding a buyer for the property, a broker anticipates receiving a commission for the services the brokerage has provided.
 Usually, the payment of a commission to the brokerage is contingent upon finding a buyer for the real estate, the successful negotiation of a purchase contract between the buyer and seller, or the settlement of the transaction and the exchange of money between buyer and seller.
 Under common law, a real estate broker is eligible to receive their commission, regardless of whether the sale actually takes place, once they secure a buyer who is ready, willing, and able to purchase the dwelling.
-The median real estate commission charged to the seller by the listing (seller's) agent is 6% of the purchase price.
-Typically, this commission is split evenly between the seller's and buyer's agents, with the buyer's agent generally receiving a commission of 3% of the purchase price of the home sold.

-In North America, commissions on real estate transactions are negotiable and new services in real estate trends have created ways to negotiate rates.
-Local real estate sales activity usually dictates the amount of agreed commission.
-Real estate commission is typically paid by the seller at the closing of the transaction as detailed in the listing agreement.

 Economist Steven D. Levitt famously argued in his 2005 book Freakonomics that real estate brokers have an inherent conflict of interest with the sellers they represent because their commission gives them more motivation to sell quickly than to sell at a higher price.
 Levitt supported his argument with a study finding brokers tend to put their own houses on the market for longer and receive higher prices for them compared to when working for their clients.
 He concluded that broker commissions will reduce in future.
 A 2008 study by other economists found that when comparing brokerage without listing services, brokerage significantly reduced the average sale price.

 RESPA

 Real estate brokers who work with lenders can not receive any compensation from the lender for referring a residential client to a specific lender.
 To do so would be a violation of a United States federal law known as the Real Estate Settlement Procedures Act (RESPA).
 RESPA ensures that buyers and sellers are given adequate notice of the Real Estate settlement process.
-Commercial transactions are exempt from RESPA.
-All lender compensation to a broker must be disclosed to all parties.
-A commission may also be paid during negotiation of contract base on seller and agent.